Gordon-Beeming/Free-Short-Keys/README.md

 - You are able to set what the keys are that trigger your short key
 	- At the moment this is limited to numbers and letters
 	- Your key needs to be 2 or more characters long
-- If you don't want to use the default suffix that you have globally set you can override it here for a specific short key
+- You can optionally add a suffix to the end of your short key
 - You get the option to have your replacement key pasted in with the clip board or typed out
 	- If you want to use Special Keys you will need to leave this unchecked
 - You then get the replacement key that you would like to use for the current short key